cris-cmk/genesis-loans/README.md

 If you don't have Firebase CLI installed, you can install it globally using npm:

 npm install -g firebase-tools

+## To Run The Project Locally
+- npm install
+- npm start

 ## Access to the live link